 Retreat Advance?
-Could a wise retreat be the beginning of a great advance in Pilgrim's life?
+Could a wise retreat be the beginning of a great advance in a Pilgrim's life?

 You may be wondering how I escaped the attentions of the black dog after that epic visit to our summer holiday chalet at Lake Pastel.
-Two years passed before my election to chairman of the local Chiropractic branch, during which time I eventually came to myself, not without considerable prodding by the good wife, and others concerned at my downward slide; but first…
+Two years passed before my election to chairman of the local branch, during which time I eventually came to myself, not without considerable prodding by the good wife, and others concerned at my downward slide; but first a monumental time shift.

-Of course, I know that depression and indecisiveness go hand in hand, where others are concerned that is, but I couldn’t see my own blindness.
+Of course, I know that depression and indecisiveness go hand in glove, where others are concerned that is, but I couldn’t see my own lack of insight.
 There are naturally none so blind as those who will not see, so Helen started making some decisions on my behalf; like sending me on the retreat.
 The journey inwards proved long and arduous.